Completion of payment for registration indicates your acceptance of the Terms and Conditions.

 Box Office Information

-It is the responsibility of the participant to inform the Brighton Fringe Box Office of any seating plans, seating arrangements, allocated seating and restricted views at the point of registering.
-Brighton Fringe cannot be held responsible for any errors due to the provision of incorrect information, or the non-provision of information, by participants.
+It is the responsibility of the participant and venue to inform the Brighton Fringe Box Office of any seating plans, seating arrangements, allocated seating and restricted views at the point of registering.
+Brighton Fringe cannot be held responsible for any errors due to the provision of incorrect information, or the non-provision of information, by participants or venues.

 Brighton Fringe Ticket Allocation

-Tickets allocated to the Brighton Fringe Box Office will be managed on a daily basis by Brighton Fringe.
+Tickets allocated to the Brighton Fringe will be managed on a daily basis by Brighton Fringe.
 Participants have the right to contact Brighton Fringe to request a re-allocation of tickets where necessary.
 Brighton Fringe must be allocated a minimum of 30% of the total tickets available for each performance.
-The details provided must be correct at the point of registering and Brighton Fringe must be kept updated and informed immediately of any changes.
+The details provided must be correct at the point of registering and Brighton Fringe must be informed immediately of any changes.

 Commission and Settlement

-Brighton Fringe will deduct a 6.5% commission (ex.
-VAT) on all tickets sold through the Brighton Fringe Box Office and website, as well as any PRS payments (plus VAT) if applicable.
+Brighton Fringe will deduct a 6.5% commission (plus VAT) on all tickets sold through the Brighton Fringe Box Office and website, as well as any PRS PPL payments (plus VAT) if applicable.
 The commission is calculated on your gross sales (i.e. before tax is deducted).
 It is your responsibility to settle any VAT or tax liabilities as appropriate.
+The rate of VAT on commission will change on 31 March 2022 from 12.5% to 20%.

 Brighton Fringe may be obliged to withhold Foreign Entertainers Unit Tax for companies with one or more non-UK performers.
 See the FEU section below for more info.